 As a reminder, students work on actual legal cases in Death Penalty Clinic.
 Consequently, all case discussions and all work performed during the course of the semester are confidential and covered by Attorney/Client Privilege.
-Students are absolutely forbidden from: talking about cases with anyone who is not associated with the case or who is currently taking the class; posting anything about their work/the cases on social media; allowing people outside the class to view case materials; etc. To ensure confidentiality while attending case meetings via Zoom, students must take whatever action is necessary to ensure that no other individuals are able to overhear the case meeting.
+Students are absolutely forbidden from: talking about cases with anyone who is not associated with the case or who is currently taking the class; posting anything about their work/the cases on social media; allowing people outside the class to view case materials; etc. To ensure confidentiality while attending case meetings via Zoom, students must take whatever action is necessary to ensure that no other individuals are able to overhear the case meeting (e.g. - listening to case meetings on headphones so that only the student can hear the meeting discussion).
 If there are any questions regarding confidentiality and/or Attorney/Client Privilege, please contact Professor Newberry immediately.